 Chestertown, the Chesapeake Bay region, and Washington College offer unique opportunities for students who love American history.
 History comes alive here along the roads and waterways once traveled by colonists and Civil War soldiers, Native American hunters and fugitive slaves.
-Yet this area is only a short trip from the world-famous cultural sites and vibrant urban life of Washington, D.C., Baltimore, Philadelphia, and other classic American cities.
+Yet we’re only a short trip from the world-famous cultural sites and vibrant urban life of Washington, D.C., Baltimore, Philadelphia, and other great American cities.

-In addition to its many public lectures and special events, the C.V.
-Starr Center offers an array of opportunities specially geared toward students at Washington College.
+The Starr Center offers an array of unique opportunities for Washington College students.
 Special events and free weekend “road trips” to historic sites around the region draw participants from many different academic departments, and bolster the College’s traditional strengths in history, American studies, art, political science, and related fields.

-Competitive fellowship programs have awarded students thousands of dollars in grant money for independent research, travel, and writing on topics from the writings of H.L.
-Mencken, to a vanished 18th-century settlement, to an oral history of racial integration in the local public schools.
+Competitive fellowship programs have awarded students thousands of dollars in grant money for independent research, travel, and writing on topics from the the history and psychology of magic, to the writings of H.L.
+Mencken, to an oral history of racial integration in the local public schools.

-The Starr Center also serves as a portal to a world of opportunities beyond Washington College – from voyages aboard Chestertown’s 1768 Schooner Sultana to internships and fellowships at places like the Smithsonian Institution, Thomas Jefferson’s Monticello, and elsewhere.
+The Starr Center also serves as a portal to a world of opportunities beyond campus – from voyages aboard Chestertown’s 1768 Schooner Sultana to internships at places like the Smithsonian Institution, George Washington’s Mount Vernon, and elsewhere.